Policy & Practice Webinars

 The New Normal: Advanced Information Sharing

 Presented by Paul Wormeli, former executive director of the IJIS Institute, this webinar focused on national trends in technology and moving from data aggregation and warehousing to analysis and predictive capabilities.
 The New Normal: Advanced Information Sharing will be a high-level overview of the exciting and dynamic ways in which we can use technology, the Internet and advanced management strategies to enhance the work of criminal justice professionals throughout the nation.

 Navigating Evidence Based Policies and Practices: What States Can Do To Generate the Evidence?

 Topics for this webinar included: What states should know about adoption and evaluation of evidence based practices; What states can do to promote the adoption and evaluation of evidence based practices; Acquiring buy-in; and Strategies for incremental adoption.

 Speakers: Candice Kane, Chief Operating Officer of the Chicago Project for Violence Prevention and include an open discussion among the following panelists: Cynthia Lum, Deputy Director of The Center for Evidence Based Policy; Phelan Wyrick, Senior Social Science Analyst at the Office of Justice Programs; and Roger Pryzbylski, Founder of the RKC Group.

-DISCLAIMER: This webinar series is supported by Grant No. 2010-DB-BX-K086 awarded by the Bureau of Justice Assistance.
+DISCLAIMER: This webinar series is supported by funding from the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the SMART Office, and the Office for Victims of Crime.
 Points of view or opinions are those of the speakers.